Advanced Diabetes – One of Your Highest Cost Segments

 - Increase patient’s satisfaction.

 - Eliminate thousands of dollars in pharmacy costs per participant per year.

-We provide a high-touch center of excellence approach that includes on-going face-to-face visits in our community-based clinics, regular A1C testing and glucose test strips free of charge, daily insulin guidance and frequent virtual support.
+We provide a high-touch center of excellence approach that includes on-going virtual visits or face-to-face in our community-based clinics, regular A1C testing and home delivery of testing supplies, daily insulin guidance and frequent virtual support.

 Reduction in Cost of Care

 According to the Standard of Care in Diabetes, pharmacy use is driven by A1C levels.
 When a patient fails to reach their A1C goal additional medications will be used.
 However, if treatment goals are reached, those additional medications may not be needed.
 Optimizing a member’s A1C often eliminates the need for additional anti-diabetes medications.

 An economic impact study in 2018 projected direct savings from implementing the d-Nav® Program at $11,991 per member over two years.
 First year pharmacy reduction was estimated at $2,916 per member per year.
 An average of $910 per member is eliminated each year because the d-Nav® Program provided members with their diabetes supplies at no extra cost.
 Additional savings was due to a reduction in member related medical utilization projected to be $2,503 in year one, totaling $4,193 over two years.

 Note: does not include consideration of Hygieia fees.
 Source: Hygieia internal analysis – Economic Impact Model built using Hygieia clinical results and published estimates of medical costs by A1c level from Bansal, et al., Impact of Reducing Glycated Hemoglobin on Healthcare Costs Among a Population with Uncontrolled Diabetes, Applied Health Econ Health Policy, 2018.